 The FRDC is charged with investing in priority research and development within the fishing industry, meeting the government’s national and rural research priorities and pursuing adoption of that research and development.
 It does this with funding from the Australian Government and contributions revenue from the Commonwealth and state-based fisheries.

-In addition to the requirements of the PIERD Act, the FRDC reports to its prescribed representative organisations and is subject to accountability and reporting obligations set out in the Commonwealth Authorities and Companies (CAC) Act 1997.
+In addition to the requirements of the PIRD Act, the FRDC reports to its prescribed representative organisations and is subject to accountability and reporting obligations set out in the Public Governance, Performance and Accountability Act 2013.
 The FRDC produces an Annual Report for the Commonwealth Parliament and its stakeholders these are available for download on the Annual Report page.